FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_server.md

 > ![](/Images/TransferCFT/sftp_view_client.png)

 If you enter an \* (asterisk), all model files (IDFs) can be used.
-If the provided IDF is not in one of the two lists, the connection is rejected and the {{< TransferCFT/transfercftname  >}} client returns a DIAGI 411.
+If the provided IDF is not in one of the two lists, the connection is rejected and the Transfer CFT{{< TransferCFT/transfercftname  >}} client returns a DIAGI 411.

 See the examples in [SFTP use case examples](../cftssh_example#top).

-If the provided IDF does not belong to either the SAUTH or RAUTH list, on the server side, the connection is rejected and the {{< TransferCFT/transfercftname  >}} client returns a DIAGI 413.
+If the provided IDF does not belong to either the SAUTH or RAUTH list, on the server side, the connection is rejected and the Transfer CFT{{< TransferCFT/transfercftname  >}} client returns a DIAGI 413.

 > **Note**
 >